knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 ### Event Transformation with a low-code Approach

-In Knative Eventing version 1.18.0, the new `EventTransform` API CRD [got introduced](https://knative.dev/blog/releases/announcing-knative-v1-18-release/) which will be the needed scalpel in your toolbox to trimm the "data-heavy" data playload to your tailored requirements.
+In Knative Eventing version 1.18, the new `EventTransform` API CRD [got introduced](https://knative.dev/docs/eventing/transforms/){:target="_blank"} which will be the needed scalpel in your toolbox to trimm the "data-heavy" data playload to your tailored requirements.
 It allows you to modify event attributes, extract data from event payloads, and reshape events to fit different systems requirements. `EventTransform` is designed to be a flexible component in your event-driven architecture that can be placed at various points in your event flow to facilitate seamless integration between diverse systems.

-Coming back to our use case - the new functionality will support us with extracting exactly the data in which we are interested in to feet our CMDB with proper data.
+This new functionality will support us with extracting exactly the data in which we are interested in to feet our CMDB with proper data:

-Create the `EventTransform` CR:

 ```yaml
 kubectl create -f - <<EOF